-- Lightly flour your surface and roll the dough out.
-You need to roll it just big enough that both mushrooms can sit on it face down and there be about ½ an inch of pastry all the way around each one.
+- Lightly flour a clean surface and roll the dough out just big enough that both mushrooms can sit on it with about ½ an inch of pastry left around the edge of each one.

-- Once it's at that size cut a circle, using the mushroom as a guide about ½ an inch bigger than each mushroom.
-(See my video above to watch me do it).
+- Cut 2 circles (using the mushrooms as a guide) about ½ an inch bigger than each mushroom.
 The circle doesn't have to be perfect.

-- At this stage you can store the 'pies' in the fridge for up to 2 days.
-Just cover them with cling wrap to stop them drying out, then when you want to bake carry on with the next step.
+- At this stage, you can store the pies in the fridge for up to 2 days.
+Put them in an airtight container to stop them drying out, then when you want to bake carry on with the next step.

-- Mix the milk and maple syrup in a small bowl or cup then brush the top of each pie generously with it.
-Use a sharp knife to make a small incision in the middle of each pastry top.
+- Mix the milk and maple syrup in a small bowl and brush the top of each pie generously (or use a little oil instead).
+Use a sharp knife to make a small ½-inch incision in the middle of each pastry top.

-- Place in the preheated oven and bake for around 30 - 35 minutes until the pastry is crisp.
+- Place in the hot oven and bake for around 30 minutes until the crust is golden and crisp.